 Then you can go shopping.
 The Beaches Town Center includes a variety of local shops, such as the chic AshleGyre and Jaffe’s or Kyd’s Children’s Boutique.
 Who prefers books to clothing can stop by The BookMark, famous for its selection of books and ‘junk’ for books.

 When hunger strikes, it’s a good idea to go to Atlantic Boulevard and eat at M Shack (famous for its smoothies ) or Poe’s Tavern (not to miss the literary toilets or Rue Morgue, a cheeseburger with chili, cheese, and a fried egg ).

 The weekend in Jacksonville is topped off with a visit to the One Ocean spa.
 You can ask for a conch massage – a fun version of the hot stone massage – or the special seasonal message.
 Any option is good to end the weekend on the beach in the most relaxed way.

 A trip to Florida is unlikely to include a visit to Jacksonville on your tour.
 Between Disneyland, Universal Studios, and Miami’s heavenly beaches, it’s easy to miss a city of just 800,000.
-However, this list of activities is ideal for any lover of culture, sports, and nature, since in addition to being a huge city in terms of surface, this place is also full of amazing things to do.
+However, there is a big list of things to do in Jacksonville: list of activities is ideal for any lover of culture, sports, and nature, since in addition to being a huge city in terms of surface, this place is also full of amazing things to do.